Samkth123/KTH-md/CC.md

 1. Structure the problem
 	1. show full plan to interviewer so they can agree or not with step by step how to get answer
 2. Ask for data you need
+	1. Also ask about issues that werent mentioned but might affect the answer
 3. Calculate
 4. Lead from the insights